 More than this though, the staff at LJS form a close-knit community who care for each other and their school and are united by a shared sense of ambition to provide an education much bigger and brighter in quality than the sum of its parts.

-In a few years’ time, Claire, my wife, and I will face this very decision, which is easily one of the biggest decisions we make as parents.
-For my own family, it is an easy decision, with everything that we know of LJS; indeed, there is no school I would rather Maddie, my daughter, to attend.
+My wife and I have recently faced this decision, easily one of the biggest decisions we make as parents.
+We are obviously in a rather different situation and, with everything that we know of LJS, there is no school we would rather our children attend.

 For prospective parents, of course, it can be a much more challenging task: there is not only a multitude of choice and a bewildering array of factors to consider.
 My advice would be to visit: meet the Head, hear them talk about their school as well as their vision for the future and, importantly, how your child would fit into this.
 Look around the school: is it a happy place, do children seem positively engaged in their learning?
 Above all, trust your instincts: within a short time of being in the school, the people and the place will inform your first impression, and this can be as important as the quality of provision that it offers.

 I am in the privileged position to lead Laxton Junior School.
 With this, comes a huge responsibility to ensure the school continues to be a happy and engaging place for our community and a place that embodies the very best of independent education.

 My role is about providing support across the School; this might be empowering the LJS Leadership Team to drive improvements, meeting families who need support and guidance, or teaching children in every class across the school.
 I enjoy the daily engagement within the LJS community, such as having lunch with the children to hear their daily highlights and challenges, or meeting parents on the playground or sports fields for a chance to discuss and reflect on their experiences.